 I will always remember Mark Meadows standing in the Rose Garden next to Donald Trump and laughing as they celebrated the House vote to repeal the Affordable Care Act — laughing that they were going to toss millions of Americans off of medical coverage, including thousands of people in Western North Carolina.
 Make no mistake, that is the game-plan for Republicans in 2020 — they want to remove protection for pre-existing conditions and gut Medicare coverage for seniors.
-The Trump enabler who replaces Meadows on the Republican ticket will work to take your healthcare away because the GOP doesn’t believe healthcare is a fundamental need for the rest of us.
+The Trump enabler on the Republican ticket will work to take your healthcare away because the GOP doesn’t believe healthcare is a fundamental necessity for the rest of us.

 I support a public option — whether it is a buy-in to Medicare or called some other name — that recognizes access is a human right and puts affordable healthcare above corporate profits.
 Here’s why you should support a public option, too.
 Right now, the per capita cost of healthcare is more than $10,000 per person in America.
 That’s in some cases double the cost per person compared to other developed countries, where every citizen has healthcare coverage.
 We’re paying too much, with some going bankrupt to pay medical bills.
 And we don’t even have full coverage in America – 1 out of 10 go without healthcare.
 North Carolina ranks 41st in the country in access to healthcare and during this global pandemic, nearly a quarter of a million North Carolinians have lost their coverage.

 Along with that, people should have the right to buy private insurance if they choose or maintain quality healthcare coverage negotiated by labor unions and continue receiving coverage through work.